marisalim/Saiga/README.md

     - `formedaka_singleline.fasta.firstclstr` contains the SPOA consensus sequence from majority read isONclust cluster, and will be used as input for Medaka; generated by SAIGA
     - intermediatee files generated by Medaka: `formedaka_singleline.firstclstr.fai, formedaka_singleline.firstclstr.mmi`
   - Read cluster tallies (generated by SAIGA):
-    - `reads_per_cluster.txt` uses the `final_clusters.csv` file to tally the number, percent, and cumulative sum of reads per isONclust cluster
+    - `reads_per_cluster.txt` uses the `final_clusters.tsv` file to tally the number, percent, and cumulative sum of reads per isONclust cluster
     - `parsedclstr_table.txt` shows number, percent, and cumulative sum of reads per isONclust clusters that passed the `--perthresh` threshold, as well as their cd-hit-est cluster assignment.
 The total number of reads that go on to the Medaka step is tallied from this table.
 It only includes reads that are included in the top line cd-hit-est cluster.
 The proportion of reads used to generate the final consensus sequence comes from this table.

 ### 4_spID